AndrewDongminYoo/docs-trunk-io-ko/ci-debugger/command-line-example.md

----
-description: >-
+# Command Line Example

 The CI Debugger can be used from non-CI machines.
 For example your local terminal or any machine under your control.
----

-# Command Line Example

 ### Requirements